alecello/algorithms-and-programming/lectures/README.md

 ## List sorting
 Sort a linked list using insertion sort.

+## Parallel list sorting
+Like list sorting, but two parallel lists are created and sorted individually.

 ## Pointer and value
 Small code snippet to show the difference between pointers and values and their usage.